"Information Security is a Tax."

 The response to our information security proposal from a C-Level exec within a $20B in assets bank.

-A business case, in the simplest terms would: add customers buying your products, drive costs down, or influence other Balance Sheet / P&L mechanics to make the quarter/year better.
-Does the Security Project that you are proposing influence any of these 3 items?
-In my experience, Security Professionals rarely address these items when pitching a project…...
-So, let's explore further how to Sell your Security Project to the C-Level.
+A business case would add customers buying your products, drive costs down, or influence other balance sheet/P&L mechanics to improve the quarter/year.
+Does the security project that you are proposing influence any of these three items?
+In my experience, security professionals rarely address these items when pitching a project.
+Let's explore further how to sell your security project to the C-Level.

-It is extremely difficult to develop a business case involving Growth for any Security Project.
-On the revenue side, Customers will assume that you are doing all of the right things, perhaps make a tacit investigation as to your internal audits and then they will leave you alone.
-Attempting to pass the additional costs of your security projects on to the customer are in all but the rarest cases impossible.
-So we have Costs and Accounting Mechanics left to consider.
+It is extremely difficult to develop a business case involving growth for any security project.
+On the revenue side, customers will assume that you are doing all of the right things.
+Perhaps make a tacit investigation as to your internal audits, and then they will leave you alone.
+Attempting to pass the additional costs of your security projects on to the customers are, in all but the rarest cases, impossible.
+So we have costs and accounting mechanics left to consider.

-In near all cases, however, the savings will not cover the cost of the project and you need to realize that you are asking management to raise taxes.
+In near all cases, however, the savings will not cover the cost of the project.
+You need to realize that you are asking management to raise taxes.
 This is the framework from within which you are working.
 Once you understand the framework, negotiating the funding becomes easier.
-Admittedly it is easier to sell a security project to a funding committee in the post-TJX era, however, spending money securing information systems is still modeled inside corporations as a value-neutral, though risk-mitigating-expense.
+Admittedly, it is easier to sell a security project to a funding committee in the post-TJX era.
+However, spending money securing information systems is still modeled inside corporations as a value-neutral, though risk-mitigating, expense.
 No brand enhancement, no new customers, just the cost of continuing to do business with less risk.
 With the exception of the CSO (if you have a CSO) this is the thinking of anyone in your company that has a title starting with a "C".

 As a security executive positioning how you might get your projects funded, you have most likely been told 'perhaps next quarter' if you have taken any of the following self-defeating approaches.